Refugee Law Clinic logo

 • Macfarlanes LLP

-The clinic also receives financial support from Migration Thames Valley's Migration Foundation and another charitable trust.
-We also receive support in training materials from HJT Training, and broader support from an Expert Panel, and the clinic's Governing Board.
+We also receive broader support from an Expert Panel, and the clinic's Governing Board.

 Further Information